MykhailoKibkalo/todo-list/README.md

 # To do list

-# In this project i was used:
+# In this project I was used:

 - React;
 - Hooks (setState, useEffect);